Dr Michael Schofield

 - Location: G.23b Clothworkers North

-As well as my various lens-based activities I am also a critically acclaimed musician.
-I publish and exhibit work under several different aliases including Michael C Coldwell and CC.
+I am currently involved in several self-directed research projects, including an extensive study on virtual photography.
+As well as my various lens-based activities I am also a critically acclaimed musician investigating the hauntology of obsolete recording media.
+I publish and exhibit work under several different aliases including Michael C Coldwell and Conflux Coldwell.

-- Admissions Tutor for BA Film, Photography and Media
+- Programme Leader for BA Film, Photography and Media

-I have a broad range of other related research interests including:
+I have a broad range of other related research interests including, but not limited to:

 - PhD Communications Studies (Photography)